Complete Guide to the 2022 Eruption of Fagradalsfjall Volcano

 Learn everything you need to know about the 2022 Fagradalsfjall volcano eruption in Iceland!
 How strong was the eruption?
 Can you visit the volcano now?
 How do you get there?
 Was the eruption dangerous?
 How long did it last, and will it erupt again?
 In this article, you'll find breathtaking photos, fascinating facts, and all you need to know about one of the most recent eruptions in the Land of Ice and FIRE!

 It didn't take long for Iceland to remind the world of its volcanic power.
 Just 10 months after the Fagradalsfjall eruption of 2021 ended, the volcano erupted yet again, and in 2023, the area erupted two times, at Mt.
 Litli-Hrutur in July and at the Sundhnukagigar craters in December!
-In January 2024, the fifth eruption started, this time by the Hagafell mountain, with more eruptions following in February, March, May, and August, again in Sundhnukagigar.
+In January 2024, the fifth eruption started this time by the Hagafell mountain, with more eruptions throughout the year in Sundhnukagigar.

 Because of the recent 2024 Hagafell and Sundhnukagigar eruptions, the whole area is currently closed off for safety.
 The only way to see the Reykjanes eruption area is with this helicopter tour of the volcano area.